Satya12-369/Satya12-369/README.md

 - 😄 Pronouns: Him/hizzle/thine
 - ⚡ Fun fact: I am also a musician and will be using my AI capabilities to produce amazing songs.
 Let's collaborate!

-Feel free to adjust or add more details to reflect your interests and current pursuits more accurately!